prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 4. Select **Contacts** as **Table name**

-5. Select the **Row ID** field.
-Notice that a window pops up to select Dynamic content or Expressions.
+5. Select the **Row ID** field and then click on **See more** under **Insert parameters from previous steps**.

-6. In the **Row ID** field, select **Visitor (Value)** from the Dynamic content list.
+6. From the Dynamic content list that shows up, search and select for the **Visitor (Value)**.
 In this step, you are looking up the Contact for the Visit row that was created to trigger this flow.
 Since email address is part of the Contact table, you will need this information to send the email to the visitor.

 7. On this action, click the ellipsis (**...**) and click **Rename**.
 Rename this action **"Get the Visitor"**.
 This is a good practice, so you and other flow editors can understand the purpose of the step without having to dive into the details.

-### Task \#3: Create a step to send an email to the visitor
+### Task 3: Create a step to send an email to the visitor

 1. Click **+ New step**.
 This is the step that will send an email to the visitor.